-The employers participating in the OPEB plan made contributions of \$421.2 million and \$381.8 million and the State of New Jersey, as the non-employer contributing entity, contributed \$53.5 million and \$53.1 million for fiscal years 2018 and 2017, respectively.
+The employers participating in the OPEB plan made contributions of \$346.4 million and \$421.2 million and the State of New Jersey, as the non-employer contributing entity, contributed \$43.9 million and \$53.5 million for fiscal years 2019 and 2018, respectively.

 The State sets the employer contribution rate based on a pay-as-you-go basis rather than the actuarial determined contribution an amount actuarially determined in accordance with the parameters of GASB Statement No. 75.
 The actuarial determined contribution represents a level of funding that, if paid on an ongoing basis, is projected to cover normal cost each year and any unfunded actuarial liabilities (or funding excess) of the plan using a systematic and rational method over a closed period equal to the average of the expected remaining service lives of all employees that are provided with OPEB through the Plan.
-The Commission's contributions to the State Health Benefits Program Fund-Local Government Retired Plan for post-retirement benefits for the years ended December 31, 2018, 2017 and 2016 were \$1,170,009, \$1,304,028 and \$1,087,624, respectively, which equaled the required contributions for each year (or were not available).
+The Commission's contributions to the State Health Benefits Program Fund-Local Government Retired Plan for post-retirement benefits for the years ended December 31, 2019, 2018 and 2017 were \$774,743, \$1,170,009, and \$1,304,028, respectively, which equaled the required contributions for each year.